JPhilipp/AIConnectors/README.md

         Debug.Log("b: " + b.Result);
     }

+If you prefer, there's also a class available to use Coroutines instead of async-await.
 Text completion is further [described at OpenAI](https://beta.openai.com/docs/guides/completion).

 To grab a live Texture2D from **Stable Diffusion** for a Unity shape, use: